abdollahpour/micro-pdf-generator/docs/knative.md

-You can simply run micro-pdf-generator a severless application on [Knative](knative.dev) and manage your resource more efficiently.
+You can simply run micro-pdf-generator as a severless application on [Knative](knative.dev) and manage your resource more efficiently.
 For example:

 ```yaml
 apiVersion: serving.knative.dev/v1